ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

       - auth_input - This is set if any input is required for the AuthFactor, such as text for a Password AuthFactor.
     - *Reply*:
-      - CryptohomeErrorCode - Returns if there is any error
+      - CryptohomeErrorCode - Returns if there is any error.
+      - AuthFactorWithStatus - Returns the newly updated AuthFactor with a list of intents the factor is available for.
 4. **RemoveAuthFactor** - This is called when a user wants to remove an AuthFactor.
     - *Input*: